 Because we want the sun to shine through the glass in winter, and warm up the house.

-AND, I am going to Hobart next week, just booked flights.
+What’s more, I am going to Hobart next week, just booked flights.
 I will meet up with a few people including the surveyor and a planner to walk over the site and see where houses might neatly sit.
 Views are important.
 Sun is important.
 And we want to keep established trees where possible.